Driving Drink (DUI)

-Drink driving laws apply not only on public roads, but on private property as well.
+Importantly, drink driving laws apply not only on public roads, but on private property as well.

-From 30 April 2018, tougher laws have been introduced in Victoria for drivers caught driving whilst under the influence of drugs or alcohol.
-They mean that any fully licenced driver who returns a blood alcohol concentration (BAC) of .05 or higher will have their licence cancelled for a period of time.
+From 30 April 2018, tougher laws were introduced in Victoria for drivers caught driving whilst under the influence of drugs or alcohol.
+These news laws mean that any fully licenced driver who returns a blood alcohol concentration (BAC) of .05 or higher must have their licence cancelled for a period of time.
 The same applies for professional or probationary drivers who return a BAC greater than 0.00.

 Additionally, persons found guilty of drink driving will face a fine and be required to complete a compulsory drink-driving ‘Behaviour Change Program’ before being eligible to be relicensed.